seek-oss/playroom/.changeset/good-starfishes-share.md

 'playroom': minor
 ---

-Add "Find", "Find and replace", and "Jump to line" keyboard shortcuts.
+Add "Find", "Find and replace", and "Jump to line" functionality.

 Keybindings for these new commands are: